Joel David Hamkins: Set theory

 In set theory, Hamkins has investigated the indestructibility phenomenon of large cardinals, proving that small forcing necessarily ruins the indestructibility of supercompact and other large cardinals and introducing the lottery preparation as a general method of forcing indestructibility.
 Hamkins introduced the modal logic of forcing and proved with Benedikt Löwe that if ZFC is consistent, then the ZFC-provably valid principles of forcing are exactly those in the modal theory known as S4.2.
 Hamkins, Linetsky and Reitz proved that every countable model of Gödel-Bernays set theory has a class forcing extension to a pointwise definable model, in which every set and class is definable without parameters.
 Hamkins and Reitz introduced the ground axiom, which asserts that the set-theoretic universe is not a forcing extension of any inner model by set forcing.
 Hamkins proved that any two countable models of set theory are comparable by embeddability, and in particular that every countable model of set theory embeds into its own constructible universe.

 Philosophy of set theory

 In his philosophical work, Hamkins has defended a multiverse perspective of mathematical truth, arguing that diverse concepts of set give rise to different set-theoretic universes with different theories of mathematical truth.
 He argues that the Continuum Hypothesis question, for example, "is settled on the multiverse view by our extensive knowledge about how it behaves in the multiverse, and as a result it can no longer be settled in the manner formerly hoped for."
 (Hamkins 2012) Elliott Mendelson writes of Hamkins's work on the set-theoretic multiverse that, "the resulting study is an array of new fantastic, and sometimes bewildering, concepts and results that already have yielded a flowering of what amounts to a new branch of set theory.
 This ground-breaking paper gives us a glimpse of the amazingly fecund developments spearheaded by the author and...others..."

+Potentialism

+Hamkins has investigated a model-theoretic account of the philosophy of potentialism.
+In joint work with Øystein Linnebo, he introduced several varieties of set-theoretic potentialism.
+He gave a similar analysis for potentialist concepts in arithmetic, treating the models of PA under a variety of natural extension concepts, using especially the universal algorithm of W. Hugh Woodin.
+In further joint work, Hamkins and Woodin provided a set-theoretic generalization of that result.
+Hamkins mounted a general account of modal model theory in joint work with his Oxford DPhil student Wojciech Aleksander Wołoszyn.